raspberrypilearning/hardware-guide/quickstart.md

 ![phone charger](images/phone-charger.jpg)

-### Micro-USB cable connected to ?
+### Micro-USB cable connected to...?
-There are many devices that are capable of providing power over USB.
-Many modern wall outlets have USB ports for instance, as well as USB Hubs, Computers and battery packs.
+There are many devices which are capable of providing power over USB.
+Some modern wall socket have USB ports for instance.
+You can also connect to USB Hubs, computers, and battery packs.
 If you have a micro-USB cable, then you could try to power your Raspberry Pi using any powered USB port.

 ![battery pack](images/usb-power-pack.png)